0xCAFEplx/0xCAFEplx/README.md

-Fly me to the moon
+- Fly me to the moon
-Let me play among the stars
+- Let me play among the stars
-Let me see what spring is like on
+- Let me see what spring is like on
-A-Jupiter and Mars
+- A-Jupiter and Mars
-In other words, hold my hand
+- In other words, hold my hand
-In other words, baby, kiss me
+- In other words, baby, kiss me
-Fill my heart with song and let me sing forevermore You are all I long for
+- Fill my heart with song and let me sing forevermore
+- You are all I long for
-All I worship and adore
+- All I worship and adore
-In other words, please be true
+- In other words, please be true
-In other words, I love you
+- In other words, I love you
-Fill my heart with song
+- Fill my heart with song
-Let me sing forevermore
+- Let me sing forevermore
-You are all I long for, all I worship and adore
+- You are all I long for, all I worship and adore
-In other words, please be true
+- In other words, please be true
-In other words
+- In other words
-In other words
+- In other words
-I love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love you i.... ʘ‿ʘ innocent face
+- I love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love you     - I love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love youI love you --  - i.... ʘ‿ʘ innocent face
 ಠ_ಠ